Lin King

-Lin King (金翎; born December 6, 1993) is a Taiwanese and American writer and translator.
-In 2024, King and writer Yang Shuang-zi won the National Book Award for Translated Literature for the English translation of Taiwan Travelogue.
+Lin King (金翎 (Jīn Líng); born December 6, 1993) is a Taiwanese and American writer and translator.
+In 2024, King and writer Yang Shuang-zi won the National Book Award for Translated Literature for the English translation of Taiwan Travelogue, before winning the International Booker Prize for it in 2026.

 Early life and education

-King was born in New York to Taiwanese parents and moved to Taipei when she was one year old.
-King grew up in Taiwan as "part of the first generation to not have lived under martial law at all."
+King was born in New York to Taiwanese parents.
+Both her parents, Kwang-Yu King and Erin C. Shih, worked in architecture firms in New York City for 10 and 8 years, respectively.
+When King was one year old, she and her parents returned to Taiwan and settled in the capital, Taipei.
+King grew up in Taiwan roughly seven years after the end of martial law in Taiwan.
 She holds both Taiwan (ROC) and United States citizenship.
 She is fluent in Mandarin Chinese, Japanese, and English, with some proficiency in Taiwanese Hokkien.

-King attended Princeton University for her bachelor's degree in English with minors in Creative Writing and East Asian Studies.
-She subsequently attended Columbia University for a Master of Fine Arts in fiction and literary translation.
+In Taiwan, King attended the Taipei American School and graduated in 2012.
+After high school, she returned to the U.S. to attend Princeton University.
+As an undergraduate at Princeton, she became a writer for The Daily Princetonian.
+She graduated from Princeton with a Bachelor of Arts in English literature, Creative Writing, and East Asian studies in 2016.
+She then earned a Master of Fine Arts (M.F.A.) from Columbia University in fiction and literary translation in 2022 under Elissa Schappell and Jeremy Tiang.